Updated

 How We Ranked Them

-Our ranking weighs depth of smart tariff integration (how many providers the charger connects to directly), automation quality (whether it finds cheapest slots without manual input), savings potential, app experience, and overall value for money.
+We weighed depth of smart tariff integration (how many providers the charger connects to directly), automation quality (whether it finds the cheapest slots without manual input), savings potential, app experience, and value for money.

 1. Ohme Home Pro — The Smart Tariff Champion